Full course description

 Module 1: Truth and Reconciliation: Definitions, Objectives, and Tensions

 For the first module, we will focus on building our online learning community by getting to know each other.
-The readings and discussion will highlight the way transitional justice has been defined and examine how historical origins and political context have shaped the goals and approaches of efforts to seek truth and reconciliation.
+The readings and will highlight the way transitional justice has been defined and examine how historical origins and political context have shaped the goals and approaches of efforts to seek truth and reconciliation.

 Module 2: Amnesties in Theory and Practice: The South African TRC